Realistic Defocus Blur for Multiplane Computer-Generated Holography: Targeting Scheme and Loss Function for Multiplane Computer-Generated Holography

 \subsection{Targetting scheme}

 A typical multiplane image reconstruction method for CGH requires representing a 3D scene with a target amplitude image, $P_{\mathrm{target}}$ and a target depth, $V_{\mathrm{depth}}$.
 In a na\"ive approach~\cite{peng2020neural}, layer targets, $\{P_{\mathrm{layer}_0},...,P_{\mathrm{layer}_n}\}$, are composed of cropped parts of a target amplitude image from each pixel depth level.
 Hence, layer targets at each layer, $P_{\mathrm{layer}_k}$, is a sparse image filled with black pixels surrounding in-focus pixels.
 In other words, a conventional optimizer for CGH would force the image reconstruction solution to provide black pixels at places where defocus blur of other objects should appear in reality.
-Specifically, when the target depth planes are packed closely in terms of distances (a few millimeters), coherent image blur dominates the na\"ive approach's solution, leading to noisy reconstructions suffering from visual quality issues, specifically in defocus parts.
+Specifically, when the target depth planes are packed closely in terms of distances (a few millimeters), coherent image blur dominates the na\"ive approach's solution, leading to noisy reconstructions suffering from visual quality issues.
 The recent and common literature that uses optimization~\cite{wu2021adaptive} and machine learning methods~\cite{lee2020deep} widely adopts the na\"ive approach.
+Forcing the image reconstruction to provide black pixels instead of natural defocus at defocused regions causes edge-fringe artifacts to appear in the final image as can be observed in the previous literature~\cite{curtis2021dcgh,Mahdi:19,shi2021towards,peng2020neural,choi2021neural3d}.
+Specifically, edge-fringe artifacts become more pronounced across occlusions in a given scene as these parts are also forced to be painted with black rather than the defocused version of the part of a target scene.
 Hence, we argue that multiplane image reconstruction is beyond resolving an optimization or a learning problem, and it has to also deal with the problem formulation.
 We argue that tailoring target images can help improve multiplane image reconstructions in CGH.